 - Stay focused on academic and extracurricular pursuits.

 - Finalize your college list (no more than 10 schools).

 - Review colleges’ application requirements and deadlines.
 Make decisions about when to apply and whether to apply Early Decision.

 - Begin working on applications.

 - Share essays with your SAS college counselor for review.

 - Register for SAT or ACT if you plan to sit for a fall administration.

 - Complete Document Request forms (DRFs) for Early Decision, Early Action, and Priority application schools.

 - Send test scores officially to all colleges through College Board and/or the ACT

-- Use Family Connection to track the status of the submission of college application materials.
+- Use Cialfo to track the status of the submission of college application materials.